CHI Professional Review

 The CHI Professional heats up faster and more intensely than any other iron in our review.
 In our tests, it beat out both Rowenta models by reaching a temperature of 440 degrees F in two minutes.
 Even though there is no temperature indicator to show when the iron is ready, its rapid heating made the CHI one of the most convenient irons in our review.

-With a list price of $70, the CHI is more affordable than most of the other high-end models that we tested.
+The CHI is more affordable than most of the other high-end models that we tested.
 Its features match those of irons that list for over $100.
-If you can find the Rowenta Focus on sale for less than $70 then that is a better deal given its performance but we think that the CHI is a noteworthy runner-up to the more expensive Rowenta models.
+If you can find the Rowenta Focus on sale then that is a better deal given its performance but we think that the CHI is a noteworthy runner-up to the more expensive Rowenta models.

 If you're looking for a high-quality iron but don't want to spend quite as much as you would on a Rowenta model, then the CHI Professional is a good option.
 The Rowenta Focus typically retails for a comparable price so we advise buying that if it's on sale.
 Ultimately the CHI is up for any ironing task you have and it is a versatile top performer.